roothide/Dopamine2-roothide/README.md

-FastJail is a new semi-jailbreak based on dopamine (roothide)
+FastJail is a new semi-untethered jailbreak based on dopamine (roothide)